-5 Executive Summary
+Executive Summary 5

-7 Background
+Background 7

-9
+Vision, Mission, and Guiding Principles 9

-10 Reflecting on Welcoming San José 1.0
+10

-11
+2019-20 Community Process to Inform Welcoming San José 2.0 11

 13

-15 Call to Action
+Call to Action 15

 Executive Summary

 HE OFFICE OF IMMIGRANT AFFAIRS (OIA) was established in the City of San José in 2015 to help build a welcoming City for the nearly 40% of our City residents who were born in another country.
 The goal of the Office of Immigrant Affairs is to assist immigrant communities, long-term residents, and the City itself to build a welcoming community - in words, action, policies, and programs.